-From the time of their territorial dispute with Indochina, the Thai empathized with the anti-French struggle for independence in Indochina, and they saw themselves as comrades with the peoples of Indochina in the fight to rid the region of French colonialism.
-Thai feelings of solidarity and sympathy expanded all the more rapidly after the war when the French gained British support in the armed suppression of the independence movements, and France openly displayed its intention to take back its colonies in Indochina.
-After British forces moved into Thailand at the end of the war, they made free and uninvited use of Northeastern Thailand to assist the French military in the latter's return to Indochina.
-Not only did they allow supplies for the French forces to be shipped to Laos via Thailand's Northeast, but the French were even allowed to launch their reoccupation of Laos from there.
-Watching this blatant British-French co-operation in the suppression of the Lao Issara and Việt Minh in Laos, it was hardly an exaggeration to say that the people of Northeastern Thailand sympathized with the struggle of their Lao compatriots with whom they shared the same ethnic identity.
+From the time of their territorial dispute with Indochina, the Thais empathized with the anti-French struggle for independence in Indochina, and they saw themselves as comrades with the peoples of Indochina in the fight to rid the region of French colonialism.
+Thai feelings of solidarity and sympathy expanded all the more rapidly after the WWII when the French gained British support in the armed suppression of the independence movements, and France openly displayed its intentions to take back its colonies in Indochina.
+After British forces moved into Thailand at the end of the war, they made free and uninvited use of northeastern Thailand to assist the French military.
+Not only did they allow supplies for the French forces to be shipped to Laos via Thailand's Northeast, but the French were even allowed to launch their reoccupation of Laos from the Northeast.
+Watching this blatant British-French cooperation in the suppression of the Lao Issara and Vietminh in Laos, it was hardly an exaggeration to say that the people of northeastern Thailand sympathized with the struggle of their Lao compatriots with whom they shared the same racial identity.

-1.1 Support for the Lao Issara
+A. Support for the Lao Issara

-On 19 August 1945, immediately after the war ended, a five-man team of British soldiers, which included a Lt.
+On 19 August 1945, immediately after the war ended, a five-man team of British soldiers which included a Lt.
 Col. Green and a Maj.
 Peter Kemp, arrived in Sakon Nakhon from India.
-Sakon Nakhon was a Free Thai base and the hometown of Tiang Sirikhan (1909-1952), a central figure in the Free Thai movement in Northeastern Thailand.3 The British team immediately received the assistance of Tiang's Free Thai organization and the provincial Governor.
-From Sakon Nakhon Lt.
-Col. Green headed for Ubon province while Maj.
-Kemp went to Nakhon Phanom.4 Both provinces bordered on the Mekong and had important transportation and communication routes with Laos.
-The duty of the British team was to overcome any resistance by the Japanese army, secure the safety of Allied prisoners-of-war, and help the French return to Indochina.
+Sakon Nakhon was a Free Thai base and the hometown of Tiang Sirikhan (1909-1952), a central figure in the Free Thai movement in Northeast Thailand.3 The British team immediately received the assistance of Tiang